EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 **Python classes**

-The module :mod:`.working_memory_network.wm_model` implements a parametrized network [2].
+The module :mod:`.working_memory_network.wm_model` implements a working memory circuit adapted from [1, 2].
 To get started, call the function  :func:`.working_memory_network.wm_model.getting_started` or copy the following code into a Jupyter notebook.

 .. code-block:: py